Idoma people: Alekwu Festival

 The Alekwu Festival is about honoring the ancestors and includes masquerades, dances, music, feasting, prayers, and offerings.
-Taking place anytime between the 15th and the 25th of December, the Alekwu Festival lasts five days and requires lots of preparation.
+Taking place anytime between 15 and 25 December, the Alekwu Festival lasts five days and requires lots of preparation.

-Five months before the festival, selected Idoma masqueraders become the “carriers” of the ancestral spirits.
+Five months before the festival, selected Idoma masqueraders become the "carriers" of the ancestral spirits.
 These masqueraders lose their identity and become the Alekwu, wearing the costumes and accessories of the ancestor.
 During these five months, the embodied Alekwu polices and entertains the community.
 This time also give the Idoma people an opportunity to reconnect with their ancestors.
 The costume of the Alekwumasquerader comes in a variety of different shapes and sizes.
 Starting at the top is the wood carved headgear.
 This headgear may have figurines or images of men, animals, spirits, and/or effigies.
 Around the headgear is a see-through net like piece of hand-woven cloth called Ebari or Ohira that covers the face and the back of the head down to the neck.
 From the neck down, the body is covered with Iko.
 Iko are pleated white strands made from scraped banana or plantain stems.
 Ebari cloth or lli ochi, another type of hand-woven cloth, covers the arms and legs.
 Tree seed shell bells are worn on the ankles and wrists.
 Overall, these costumes can come in a variety of different ways.
 A performance with this costuming, as well as music and dance forms a union between the masquerader and the lineage of ancestors.
 The masquerader then loses his self and becomes the ancestors.
 As these ancestors, he can now perform stunts, displays, songs, and dances no mortal can, showing that he is embodied by the spirit.